Does refinancing a car hurt your credit?

 How to limit harm to your credit score

-Most people pursue refinancing to save money, but the best time to refinance differs for each person.
+Refinancing and car can be worth it for some, but the cost may outweigh the benefits for others.
 To get the most use out of refinancing your auto loan, you will need to qualify for a lower average rate or monthly payment — or both.

 If average auto loan rates have dropped recently or you have improved your credit score, you could qualify for a lower rate.
 A lower interest rate will mean paying less overall.
 It may also lower your monthly payment, making it more affordable for your budget.